ailchuk/ucode_uls/README.md

-# Our implementation of the Unix command: ls, using the C programming language.
+# Our implementation of Unix command: ls

 ## Synopsys